Last updated on December 21st, 2023 at 08:24 pm

 Frame and Fortune

 You can go as pricey as you like with this, and make this framed Christmas tree craft more elegant if you’d like, but what I really enjoy about this is that it’s a great way to use a frame that you have lying around from a garage sale or a spontaneous dollar store purchase.
 The more resourceful you are, the better the story will be behind your creation.

 Start with the perfect frame.
 If you have an empty frame you aren’t sure what to do with, that’s a great start.
 Otherwise, be on the lookout for a 5 x 7 frame at your favorite arts and crafts store and come up with an ornate tree design to fit it.
 We’ll provide the basics for how you can assemble this craft, but I really want you to run with this and go very big and broad.
 You can definitely choose a larger frame, and just size everything up.

 Try This Variation

 Trees Company: You can even make one framed Christmas tree across multiple frames for a clever mosaic effect.
 Plot where you want your frames, and shape your tree so that each part fits within the planned configuration on the wall.

-These framed Christmas trees make thoughtful gifts, and you can customize them to match the decor or personal style of the recipient.
+This framed Christmas tree craft makes a thoughtful gift.
+You can make several, and customize them to match the decor or personal style of the recipient.
 Ready to get started?

 Framed Christmas Tree Craft Instructions: